Pardo7/MobileFlashApp/README.md

 Flash Cards is a flash card application that allows you to take quizzes, daily, on a variety of topics set by you.

-You may create decks, add questions, trivia, factual tidbits you'd like to work on comitting to memory
+You may create decks, add questions, factual tidbits you'd like to work on in comitting to memory

 Built with React Native and redux.